JasonW77/CSCI_1110_OOP_Coursework/Final Project/README.md

 the "Bomb" player will have 3 more bombs than the number of ships placed to try and sink the boat players ships.

-after all boats have been sunk, or all bombs have been dropped and there are boats left the game is over. there will be a print out of the score in the console and the game will restart, this time the second player will be the boats and the first player will be dropping bombs.
+after all boats have been sunk, or all bombs have been dropped and there are boats left the game is over. there will be a print out of the score in the console and the game will restart.
+[print out example](https://github.com/JasonW77/CSCI_1110_OOP_Coursework/blob/master/Final%20Project/Score%20sheet.png), this time the second player will be the boats and the first player will be dropping bombs.